Admitted Transfer Students

 - Transfer students who submit their housing contract and deposit after May 1, or who do not participate in either room selection process, will be placed in available spaces within second year halls.
 Any roommate requests or assignment requests can be made by sending an email to email@example.com prior to being assigned.
 After an assignment is made, all room changes will be made through the Room Change Process (offered until August 1).

 - Students must apply to the Campus Connections course to be eligible to live in the Transfer Living Community.

 Students will be assigned a move-in date and time, but may change it through Housing Self-Service.
 Students must arrive at their scheduled date and time.
 Keys will not be available for students who arrive outside of their scheduled time.

 Transfer students can use their activated OHIO email address and password to view a preliminary transfer credit evaluation in their online MyOHIO Student Center.
 The preliminary transfer credit evaluation is available within 10 days after admission.

 The guide Understanding Your Online Transfer Credit Evaluation Report explains how to interpret each part of the report.
 If you have questions about your report, you can review our FAQ.

-LCs may be college-based, designed around student interests, or structured to serve a particular group of students, such as transfer students.
-With your community members, LC leader, LC instructor, and faculty who teach your linked courses, you will make connections throughout the University.
-Each of these unique relationships can contribute to an academically rich, fun, and rewarding experience and your ultimate success at OHIO.
+With your class members, the Campus Connections instructor and your peer leader, you will make connections throughout the University.
+Each of these unique relationships can contribute to an academically rich, fun and rewarding experience and your ultimate success at OHIO.

 Bobcat Student Orientation (BSO) connects you with the people and resources you'll need to transition into OHIO with confidence.
-During this required two-day event, faculty, staff, and orientation leaders will teach you about the curriculum and the requirements for your major.
+During this required one-day event, faculty, staff and orientation leaders will teach you about the curriculum and the requirements for your major.
 You must attend orientation even if you did so at your previous institution.